wikimedia/design-codex/packages/codex-docs/docs/components/directives/tooltip.md

 ### Types

-By default, the Tooltip appears beneath its trigger, but automatically moves based on the position of the trigger and the edge of the viewport.
-The default position can be set to one of four positions:
+By default, the Tooltip appears beneath its trigger, but automatically moves based on the placement of the trigger and the edge of the viewport.
+The default placement can be set to one of four options:
 1. Bottom
 2. Top
 3. Right